← Blog

 AI has applications in many fields including marketing, medicine, finance, science, education, industry, and many others.
 For example, in marketing it is applied to generate marketing materials, in medicine it is utilized to diagnose diseases, and in finance, it is used to analyze financial markets and make investment decisions.

 There are a handful of types and classifications of AI, including one based on the so-called AI evolution.
-According to this hypothetical evolution classification, all forms of AI existing now are considered weak AI because they are limited to a specific or narrow area of cognition.
-Weak AI lacks human consciousness, although it can simulate it in some situations.
+According to this hypothetical evolution classification, all forms of AI existing now are considered narrow AI (also called weak AI) because they are limited to a specific or narrow area of cognition.
+Narrow AI lacks human consciousness, although it can simulate it in some situations.
+Current LLMs like GPT-5 and Claude Opus 4, despite their impressive capabilities, are still considered narrow AI because they excel at language tasks but cannot perform arbitrary human activities.

-The next stage of AI development may be a conceptual (so far) form called strong AI or artificial general intelligence, endowed with human consciousness and capable of performing human tasks, constructing mental abilities, reasoning, and learning from experience.
-It will no longer “mimic” human behavior, it will practically become a real thinking being.
+The next stage of AI development may be a conceptual (so far) form called artificial general intelligence (AGI), endowed with human-level reasoning across all cognitive domains.
+AGI would be capable of performing human tasks, constructing mental abilities, reasoning, and learning from experience.
+It would no longer merely "mimic" human behavior but would practically become a real thinking being.
+As of 2026, AGI remains a goal rather than reality, though recent advances in reasoning models like OpenAI's o3 and GPT-5 represent significant steps toward more general capabilities.

-The peak of AI development may result in Super AI, which would outperform humans in all areas and may even become the cause of human extinction.
-But for now, this is only a hypothesis.
+The theoretical peak of AI development may result in Super AI (ASI), which would outperform humans in all areas.
 Artificial Intelligence can also be categorized into discriminative and generative.

 Discriminative and generative AI are two different approaches to building AI systems.
 Discriminative AI focuses on learning the boundaries that separate different classes or categories in the training data.
 These models do not aim to generate new samples, but rather to classify or label input data based on what class it belongs to.
 Discriminative models are trained to identify the patterns and features that are specific to each class and make predictions based on those patterns.